How It Works

 Why It Is Used

 Tricyclics are an older class of antidepressant that has been well studied for postpartum depression treatment.
 Nortriptyline and imipramine are passed on to breast-feeding infants at very low levels.

-done well with a tricyclic in the past, talk to your doctor about using it for
+Tricyclics may cause bothersome side effects.
+This is why tricyclics are usually tried only when treatment with a selective serotonin reuptake inhibitor (SSRI) hasn't worked well.
+But if you have done well with a tricyclic in the past, talk to your doctor about using it for postpartum depression.

 How Well It Works